-#define SITE_NETMASK Netmask of your local network #define SITE_NETWORK IP address of local network #define SITE_BROADCAST Broadcast address of local network #define SITE_NTP_HOSTNAME Hostname of you NPT server #define SITE_TIMEZONE Local site time zone #define SITE_NAME A name for your cluster.
-Choose something distinctive. #define SITE_EDG_VERSION Enter the LCG-1 tag currently installed in your site #define SITE_INSTALLATION_DATE The Year, Month, Day, Hour, Minute and Second.that the site was installed in the format YYYYMMDDHHmmSSZ #define SITE_LCFG_SERVER The hostname of the LCFGng server #define SITE_WN_HOSTS The hostnames of cluster Worker Nodes in a wildcarded format.
+#define SITE_LCFG_SERVER The hostname of the LCFGng server #define SITE_WN_HOSTS The hostnames of cluster Worker Nodes in a wildcarded format.
 This is used by NFS for exporting directories between WNs and other nodes. #define SITE_GIIS A unique word that identifies your site.
-It is used by Testbed Information Indexed Servicies. #define CE_IP Various definitions for the characteristics of the CE machine.
-Edit accordingly to the best of your knowledge.
+It is used by Testbed Information Indexed Servicies. #define CE_IP Various definitions for the characteristics of the WNs connected to your CE (and not to the CE itself).
+If you follow the procedure to publish WN info from your CE described in the next chapters, these data will not be used.

-Keep in mind that the above modifications are the minimal that has to be made.
-If special configuration is applied in a site the administrator is responsible for finding the appropriate changes that have to be made.
+Keep in mind that the above modifications are the minimal that have to be made.
+If special configuration is applied in a site, the administrator is responsible for finding the appropriate changes that have to be made.